solodev/cloud-documentation/src/infrastructure/cdn/CDN Overview/Behaviors/index.md

 # Behaviors

-CDNs Behavior are presented in the form of a table with the details such as path pattern, origin, viever protocol policy, and CDN creator.
-You can open the CDN Behavior Overview page by clicking it.
+CDN Behaviors are presented in the form of a table with the details such as path pattern, origin, viewer protocol policy, and CDN creator.

 <img src="../../../../images/behaviors.jpg" alt="behaviors" style="width: 100%; display: block"></a>